RaiderIO/keystone.guru/docs/tutorials/contribution/setting_up_local_development_clean.md

 ```

 ## Start your Vagrant box
-`cd` to where you checked out Homestead, and run `vagrant up`.
+In an elevated command prompt (run as administrator) `cd` to where you checked out Homestead, and run `vagrant up`.
 This should boot up your VM.
 If you get any errors at this point, hit me up.

 ## Once you're in
 Run this bash to install PhpMyAdmin (skip if you use MySQLWorkbench or anything else to manage your database)